 About Sumas River Farm

-Farm Timeline
+Farm History Timeline

-1890 three acres, now Sumas River Farm, sold off a 40 acre homestead
+1890 three acres, now Sumas River Farm, sold off a 40-acre homestead

 1891 Folk Victorian Farmhouse built